 - Leave it at home!
 We can work from a photograph (e-mailed or snail mailed to us).
 Your treasure is vulnerable to heat, breakage, humidity changes, theft, and other hazards even on short trips.

-- If you are interested in a donation, please contact one of our Curators or Library Director listed in the staff directory to discuss and answer your questions.
+- If you are interested in a donation, please send an e-mail to [email protected] and your inquiry will be forwarded to the appropriate curator or the library to discuss and answer your questions.

 - Do not ship or drop off items unless you have made prior arrangements.
 We will not accept unexpected or unknown packages, which will be returned unopened to the sender.